Honchkrow/DeconE/README.md

 ## Section 7: Single Cell Related Functions

-Single cell related functions are similar with functions used for massive bulk data, like 'unscExprSim', 'rarescExprSim' and 'unscExprSim'.
+Single cell related functions are similar with functions used for massive bulk data, like 'scExprSim', 'rarescExprSim' and 'unscExprSim'.
 For more information, please refer to [decone manual](https://honchkrow.github.io/decone/inst/documents/decone_1.0.0.pdf).